Amazon seeks recusal of FTC Chair Khan, a longtime company critic

 Khan “has on numerous occasions argued that Amazon is guilty of antitrust violations and should be broken up,” the petition says.
 “These statements convey to any reasonable observer the clear impression that she has already made up her mind about many material facts relevant to Amazon’s antitrust culpability as well as about the ultimate issue of culpability itself.”

 Khan became a prominent figure in the antitrust reform scene when she was still a law student at Yale.
-She published a searing 24,000-word article on why U.S. antitrust law isn’t equipped to deal with tech giants such as Amazon and their modern version of power.
-The article, “Amazon’s Antitrust Paradox” suggested a way to look at antitrust that went beyond examining just near-term effects on consumer pricing, which has been a key component of U.S. antitrust law for decades.
+Her searing 24,000-word article on why U.S. antitrust law isn’t equipped to deal with tech giants such as Amazon and their modern version of power.
+The article suggested a way to look at antitrust that went beyond examining just near-term effects on consumer pricing, which has been a key component of U.S. antitrust law for decades.

-Instead, Khan’s paper explored how Amazon may be benefiting consumers in the near term, but its control over competitors was causing far-reaching ripples throughout the industry.
+Instead, Khan’s paper explored how Amazon may be benefiting consumers in the near term but also how its control over competitors was causing far-reaching ripples throughout the industry.

+The motion seeking Khan’s recusal comes as the FTC is considering Amazon’s proposed $8.45 billion acquisition of MGM Holdings, the parent of the MGM movie studio.
+Moreover, the FTC, along with the Justice Department, is in the midst of a sweeping review of possible antitrust conduct by tech giants, including Amazon.

+The five-member FTC is currently split with three Democrats and two Republicans.
+While Amazon has drawn bipartisan criticism for its conduct, it’s possible that one vote could tip the balance on specific matters before the agency.